artemjasan/restaurant_visits_diary/README.md

 $ poetry install
 ```
 ## Launch application by `Docker`/`Docker Compose`
-Firstly you need to create a `local.env` file in root directory.
-It can be empty, because by default,
+Firstly you need to create a `local.env` file in root directory. `It can be empty`, because by default,
-Django uses standard Base URL.
-But, if you want to configure you custom URL, just add a new environment
+Django uses default values for the environment variables.
+But, if you want to customize them, just add
-variable `BASE_OFFER_MICROSERVICE_API` with your Base URL.
+required environment variables to `local.env` file.

 Next step is build Docker image:
 #### Via `docker-compose`